SachaEpskamp/lvnet/README.md

-This package This can be used to confirmatory test latent variable network models.
+This package can be used to confirmatory test latent variable network models.
 See `?lvnet` for details.

 #### Example:
 ```r